 There are good sources for Linux basics on the net.
 A free course can be found at the Linux Foundation: Intro to Linux .

 Important information for the exam preparation is also, which version of Kubernetes is used? - these changes from time to time, because Kubernetes is updated every 3-4 months.

 Currently (as of 01/2023), Kubernetes version 1.28 is used in the exam.

 The underlying Linux distribution is Ubuntu 20.04.

 The question now is, what is the best way to prepare for this not easy exam?
 On the one hand, I recommend our KubeOps Kubernetes training program.
 The courses are very practical, and you always get tips on the exam for the corresponding topics.
-On the other hand, there are other supporting courses like the Udemy CKA course by Mumshad Mannambeth.
-These courses cover all Kubernetes topics that are necessary for the exam.
+On the other hand, knowledge about the official Kubernetes documentation is important too.
+You'll find tons of information for the exam.
+But also for the daily use of Kubernetes.
 Depending on your prior knowledge, I would recommend going through the practical exercises provided several times.
 This is very important as the exam must be taken in a maximum time of 2 hours.
 This means that you only have a short time for the individual questions.

 Since you are only allowed to use the Kubernetes documentation (kubernetes.io) during the exam, you should be very familiar with it and know where to find what you are looking for.

 Therefore, it is worth going through some helpful documentation pages: